 In non-autonomous systems, where the governing equations evolve with time, this can lead to a time-varying hitting time statistics and traditional methods for analyzing hitting time distributions may not directly apply.
 Moreover, the presence of external forcing or environmental perturbations further complicates the analysis, potentially leading to deviations from expected hitting time behaviors, as highlighted numerically in~\cite{faranda2019hammam}.
 In the context of climate change applications, where understanding the timing and occurrence of extreme events is crucial, these extensions are particularly pertinent.
 This paper contributes to this endeavor by demonstrating the existence of a logarithm law for hitting times in certain non-autonomous systems, shedding light on the dynamics of rare events in evolving environments.

 In the main result of the paper (see Theorem \ref{main}) we consider a sequential nonautonomous deterministic dynamical system $(X,T_i)$ where $i\in \mathbb{N}^*$ and $T_i:X\to X$.
-Supposing that he system has a fast convergence to equillibrium to some measure $\mu$ we show that typical trajectories satisfy a logarithm law in the sense of \eqref{loglaww}.
+Supposing that he system has a fast convergence to equilibrium to some measure $\mu$ we show that typical trajectories satisfy a logarithm law in the sense of \eqref{loglaww}.